memfault/interrupt/_drafts/advanced-gdb.md

 ...
 ```

-To get the individual help menu of any command in GDB, just type `help <command>` and GDB will output everything it knows about the command or subcommand.
+To get the individual help menu of any command in GDB, just type `help <command>`, and GDB will output everything it knows about the command or subcommand.

 ```
 (gdb) help apropos
 Search for commands matching a REGEXP
 ```

-If help is used on a parent command:
+If help is used on a collection of commands:

 ```
 (gdb) help info